corydodt/Personal/README.d/runbook-mediacenter.md

     ```
     # - 101 is the VM ID from the previous section
-    # - lvm-thin is the name of a storage container
+    # - local-lvm is the name of a storage container
     # - the .qcow2 file is the disk image, and it must be uncompressed
-    qm disk import 101 Rocky-9-GenericCloud-Base.latest.x86_64.qcow2 lvm-thin
+    qm disk import 101 Rocky-9-GenericCloud-Base.latest.x86_64.qcow2 local-lvm
     ```

-To swap the VM's placeholder storage for the new disk image:

-- In Proxmox VE mgmt gui,

-    1. Datacenter > pve > 101 (mediacenter)

-    2. If the VM is running, Shutdown > [Stop]

-    3. Go to Hardware panel.
-You should see two Hard Disks (scsi0 and Unused Disk 0).

-    4. Choose the empty placeholder disk, which will be `scsi0`.
-Click [Detach] > [Yes].
-This becomes **Unused Disk 1**.

-    5. Choose the empty placeholder disk which is now Unused Disk 1.
-[Remove] > [Yes].

-    6. Choose the new disk image, which will be labeled Unused Disk 0.

-    7. [Edit], check the settings, it should by default have SCSI 0 selected.
-    Just click [Add].
-This becomes **scsi0**.

 ## BOOT FROM SCSI